WorldVistA/VistA/Documentation/ImportCache.rst

 The %RI routine is a MUMPS routine that is used to import other routines from a specific file type.
 When prompted for a device, enter the path to the routines.ro file and press <Enter> to accept the default parameters, read-only mode.
 The terminal will then display a warning saying
 \"This file may not be a %RO output file.\" This is an expected warning due to how we are creating the routines.ro file.
-At the prompt, enter \"Yes\" to continue and then enter then <Enter> to accept the 0th option (Cache) for the routines write type.
+At the prompt, enter \"Yes\" to continue and then enter then <Enter> to accept the 0th option (Caché) for the routines write type.
 To fully import the routines, enter
 \"All Routines\" at the Routine Input Option, and answer \"YES\" to \"replace similarly named routines.\" All other options may be answered with <Enter> to accept the default value.

 .. parsed-literal::